dymaczew/fs20icam/LabGuides/restapi/README.md

-# Exercise Creating REST testing script
+# Creating REST testing script

 [Go back to the Table of Contents](../../README.md)